Clicky

 Best Churches in Australia & NZ to visit

-Although Australia only had its first brush with Christianity in the early 17th century, it’s home to some of the most famous cathedrals in the world.
+Although Australia only had its first brush with Christianity in the early 17th century, it’s home to some of the most famous cathedrals in the world, from St. Mary’s in Sydney to St. Paul’s in Melbourne.
 The rest of Oceania and New Zealand too are home to some popular churches such as the shoreside Church of the Good Shepherd or the magnificent First Church of Otago.
 But let’s not get ahead of ourselves.
 We’re here to make a list of popular Australian churches and New Zealand Churches to visit, with a little help from our friends.
 So here are some of New Zealand and Australia’s most beautiful churches and cathedrals to tick off your bucketlist.

 1. Church of the Good Shepherd – Lake Tekapo, New Zealand